webplatform/docs/tutorials/filesystem_sync/index.md

 # main app: After the user grants more quota, send <code>postMessage('resume writes')</code> back
 to the worker to inform it of additional storage space.

 That's a fairly involved workaround, but it should work.
-See [/wiki/tutorials/file_filesystem#toc-requesting-quota requesting quota] for more information on using <code>PERSISTENT</code> storage with the FileSystem API.
+See [[tutorials/file_filesystem#toc-requesting-quota|requesting quota]] for more information on using <code>PERSISTENT</code> storage with the FileSystem API.

 ==Working with files and directories==